cra88y/searxng-stream-gemini/README.md

 # AI Answers for SearXNG
+**Does not block result loading time.**

-A SearXNG plugin that streams AI responses using search results as grounding context.
+A SearXNG plugin that generates an AI answer using search results as RAG grounding context.
 Supports Google Gemini and OpenAI-compatible providers (OpenRouter, Ollama, etc.).

 ## Installation